avamsykiran/Microservices_2to4PM_14Feb22_28Feb22/README.md

                     2. Edit an accoount holder profile
                     3. retrive an account holder profile txns microservice
-                    4. Add a transaction
+                    4. Add a transaction        POST
-                    5. Edit a transaction
+                    5. Edit a transaction       PUT
-                    6. Delete a transaction
+                    6. Delete a transaction     DELETE
-                    7. Retrive all transaction of an account holder for a given period
+                    7. Retrive all transaction of an account holder for a given period  GET
-                    8. Retrive the currentBalance of the account holder stateemnt microservice
+                    8. Retrive the currentBalance of the account holder                 GET stateemnt microservice
-                    9. Generate a statement of an accoutn holder for a given period computing the totalCredit , totalDebit and balance for that statement period.
+                    9. Generate a statement of an account holder for a given month and year computing the totalCredit , totalDebit and balance for that statement period.

         Sub-Domain Bounded Context Pattern (Decomposition by sub-domain)